confluentinc/event-streaming-patterns/docs/event-storage/limited-retention-event-stream.md

 Apache Kafka® implements a Limited Retention Event Stream by default.
 With Kafka, Event Streams are modeled as [Topics](https://docs.confluent.io/platform/current/kafka/introduction.html#main-concepts-and-terminology).
 Kafka provides two types of retention policy, which can be configured on a per-topic basis or as a default for new topics.

 ### Time Based Retention
-With time based retention, events will be removed from the topic after the event timestamp indicates an event is older than the configured log retention time.
-On Kafka this is configured with the `log.retention.ms` setting which can be set by default or on a per topic basis.
-Additionally, Kafka respects a `log.retention.minutes` and `log.retention.hours` setting which eases the configuration burden for long retention periods.
-For example, to configure retention for 7 days you could set the value to 168 hours.
+With time-based retention, events will be removed from the topic after the event timestamp indicates an event is older than the configured log retention time.
+On Kafka this is configured with the `log.retention.hours` setting, which can be set as a default to apply to all topics or on a per-topic basis.
+Additionally, Kafka respects a `log.retention.minutes` and `log.retention.ms` settings to define shorter retention periods.

+The following example sets the retention period of a topic to one year:

 ```bash
 log.retention.hours=168